ProcessBolt/AwsSesEvents/README.md

 We claim no ownership of the object definitions or any intellectual property.
 This code is provided only to be helpful to anyone that may need it.
 Please contribute if you can.

 # To Do
-There are tag fields in `AwsSesEventMail` and `AwsSesEventClick` that have not yet been implemented.
-The `linkTags` in the `click` object would probably be very useful.

-The `complaint` and `rejected` objects have not been tested.
+The `complaint` objects have not been tested.

 # The SQS Message Format
 A notifcation fetched from SQS will be in the format represented by `AwsSqsMessage`.
 That contains a field called `Message` that contains another JSON object.